hrbrmstr/splashr/README.md

 -   <strike>Implement `render.json`</strike>
 -   Implement `execute` (you can script Splash!)
 -   <strike>Add integration with [`HARtools`](https://github.com/johndharrison/HARtools)</strike>
--   *Possibly* writing R function wrappers to start Splash which would also support enabling javascript profiles, request filters and proxy profiles from with R directly, possibly using [`harbor`](https://github.com/wch/harbor)
+-   <strike>*Possibly* writing R function wrappers to install/start/stop Splash</strike> which would also support enabling javascript profiles, request filters and proxy profiles from with R directly, using [`harbor`](https://github.com/wch/harbor)
 -   Testing results with all combinations of parameters

 ### Installation